GibJob-ai/GObjob/README.md

 To run for prod, set `Mode="prod"` inside `config.hcl` then run `sudo go run main.go`

+## Graphql

+On dev mode you can GET at `/graphql` to get graphql playground

 ## Architecture

 This can be read at `ARCHITECTURE.md`